 - Ask the health provider what guidelines they used to formulate the denial and request a copy is sent to you.
 You have a legal right to this documentation. - Submit your appeal documentation stating clearly the reason for the requested service.
 Health providers make their coverage decisions partially based on the documentation you provide so it's in your best interest to provide complete information up front.
 The more factual, substantial information you can provide the better.
 Research on the Internet.
 Print out any information that supports your position.
-Keep copies of all medical documentation.

-- Follow up with the health provider if they have not responded in a timely manner.
+Keep copies of all medical documentation. - Follow up with the health provider if they have not responded in a timely manner.
 Your benefits book will tell you what time frames are in effect.
 For example, most insurers have 30 days to respond to an appeal; however, time frames can vary so be sure to check your plan. - Know the levels of internal appeal review available.
-If your appeal is not approved on the first try, request a second appeal.
+If your appeal is not approved on the first try, request a second appeal, and create a new appeal that contains information from the first appeal as well as any additional information.
 Most plans also provide a third level of appeal.
 If all levels of appeal are overturned, consider filing with an Independent Review Board, Peer (physician to physician) Review, or to the State Insurance Commissioner.
 At this point you may or may not require a lawyer.
 Be persistent, factual, and adhere to all requests and requirements of the health plan. - Do not bypass any step in the appeals process.
 If your first level appeal is denied, do not jump right to an independent reviewer.
 Most insurance regulations and even some independent review board mandates require the policy holder to first exhaust the internal appeal process with the insurance carrier.
-This is a prerequisite to getting an outside agency review or even, in some cases, winning in court. - You may also consider discussing the denial with your company's benefit person/coordinator even if the plan is not self-funded.
+This is a prerequisite to getting an outside agency review or even, in some cases, winning in court.

+You may also consider discussing the denial with your company's benefit person/coordinator even if the plan is not self-funded.
 While it is not the usual practice for the employer to request a service be covered, it does happen.